-SR80e: The Grado SR80e on-ear headphones feature an open back design that produces a full, more realistic experience.
-The new polymer body helps to eilminate resonances that can cause distortion.
-The newly-designed drivers in the SR80e are matched to within 0.1dB for optimum stereo imaging.
+SR60e: The Grado SR60e is the entry level headphone in the Prestige Series.
+These on-ear headphones have an open back design that produces a full, more realistic experience.
+The drivers in the SR60e are matched to within 0.1dB for optimum stereo imaging.

-Included 6.5mm Adapter: The SR80e has a high-quality 81" 4-conductor audio cable with a 3.5mm gold-plated plug.
+Included 6.5mm Adapter: The SR60e has a high-quality 81" audio cable with a 3.5mm gold-plated plug.
 The plug has a sturdy molded sleeve with ample stress relief.
 Included in the box is a gold-plated, snap-on 6.5mm (1/4") adapter that you can use with your home audio components.